Discovering Policies with DOMiNO: Diversity Optimization Maintaining Near Optimality: Experiments

 \textbf{K-shot} adaptation is measured in the following manner.
 For each perturbed environment, and each method, we first execute $k=10$ environment trajectories with each policy.
 Then, for each method we select the policy that performs the best in the set.
 We then evaluate this policy for $40$ more trajectories and measure the average reward of the selected policy $r_{\text{method}}$.
 The y-axis in each figure measures $\nicefrac{r_{\text{method}}}{r_{\text{baseline}}},$ where $r_{\text{baseline}}$ measures the reward in the perturbed environment of an RL baseline agent that was trained with a single policy to maximize the extrinsic reward in the original task.
 We note that the baseline was trained with the same RL algorithm, but without diversity, and it matches the state-of-the-art in each training domain (it is almost optimal).
-The raw rewards $r_{\text{method}},r_{\text{baseline}}$ can be found in the supplementary (\cref{fig:kshot_abs}).
-Lastly, we repeat this process across $20$ training seeds, and report the average with a $95\%$ Confidence Interval (CI) \footnote{We use boosted CI with nested sampling as implemented in the bootstrap function \href{https://github.com/mwaskom/seaborn/blob/master/seaborn/algorithms.py}{here}, which reflects the amount of training seeds and the amount of evaluation seeds per training seed}.
+We found the relative metric to be the most informative overall, but it might be misleading in situations where all the methods perform roughly the same (e.g. in \cref{fig:kshot} bottom right).
+For that reason, we also include a figure with the raw rewards $r_{\text{method}},r_{\text{baseline}}$ in the supplementary (\cref{fig:kshot_abs}).
+Lastly, we repeat this process across $20$ training seeds, and report the average with a $95\%$ Confidence Interval (CI).

-We compare the following methods: DOMiNO, SMERL, Multi-Objective, and No diversity, where all the diversity methods use the diversity reward from \cref{eq:min_r} and all the methods are with $10$ policies.
+We compare the following methods: DOMiNO, SMERL, Linear Combination, and No diversity, where all the diversity methods use the diversity reward from \cref{eq:min_r} with $10$ policies.
 Since we are treating the perturbed environments as hold out tasks, we selected the hyper parameters for each method based on the results in \cref{fig:10_latent_qd_summary}, \ie we chose the configuration that was the most qualitatively diverse (in the upper-right most corner of \cref{fig:10_latent_qd_summary}).
-Concretely, for DOMiNO and SMERL $\alpha=0.9$, for SMERL $c_d = 0.5$ and for Multi-Objective $c_e = 0.7$.
+Concretely, for DOMiNO and SMERL $\alpha=0.9$, for SMERL $c_d = 0.5$ and for linear combination $c_e = 0.7$.
 More K-shot adaptation curves with other hyper parameter values can be found in \cref{appendix:kshot}.
 The No diversity method is similar to $r_{\text{baseline}}$, but uses $10$ policies that all maximize the extrinsic reward (instead of a single policy).